Mirissa Travel Guide: What to See, Do, and Know Before You Go

-Mirissa sits on Sri Lanka’s southern coast, about 150 km from Colombo.
+Mirissa sits on Sri Lanka’s southern coast, about a 3 hour drive from Colombo, and about an hour drive from Galle.
 It looks small on a map.
 It feels bigger once you arrive.

 You get palm trees, a curved golden beach, fishing boats at sunrise, and some of the best whale watching in the Indian Ocean.
 You also get crowds in peak season.
 This guide tells you what’s worth your time, what’s overhyped, and how to plan your trip smartly in 2026.